 Send one copy of the book to be entered to each of the four judges:

-We are excited to be able to offer consideration for an additional award in this contest, the Edie Turner First-Book Prize in Ethnographic Writing.
+Additional 2021 Award in this contest, the Edie Turner First Book Prize in Ethnographic Writing.

-Authors for whom their submission to the Victor Turner Prize is also their first book publication will also be eligible for consideration for the Edie Turner First-Book Prize in Ethnographic Writing, a newly created award which recognizes Edie Turner’s support and mentorship of junior scholars.
-Up to two winners of the Edie Turner Prize may be selected at the discretion of the prize committee with a sum of $1,000 to be divided between the winners.
+Authors for whom their submission to the Victor Turner Prize is also their first book publication will also be eligible for consideration for the Edie Turner First Book Prize in Ethnographic Writing, a newly created award which recognizes Edie Turner’s support and mentorship of junior scholars.
+Up to two winners of the Edie Turner Prize may be selected at the discretion of the prize committee with an award of $250 per winner.
 Eligibility for this prize will not affect any book’s consideration for the Victor Turner Prize, and a book may win both awards.
 There is no separate entry form for the Edie Turner Prize.